b3h3moth/L-Perl/README.md

-# L*Perl, stands for Learning Perl
+# L-Perl, stands for Learning Perl

 How to Learning Perl in a UNIX way, the purpose of these articles is to learn and improve Perl scripting and programming for everyday use on Unix systems.

-Books:
+## List of great books about Perl

 * Programming Perl, Fourth Edition (O'Reilly, 2012) by Tom Christiansen, brian d foy & Larry Wall, with Jon Orwant Covers Perl 5.14